+lxc publish u1/YYYY-MM-DD --alias foo-2.0

+The published image will be private by default, meaning that LXD will not allow clients without a trusted certificate to see them.
+If the image is safe for public viewing (i.e. contains no private information), then the 'public' flag can be set, either at publish time using lxc publish u1/YYYY-MM-DD --alias foo-2.0 public=true

 '''

-lxc publish u1/YYYY-MM-DD - alias foo -2.0
+or after the fact using lxc image edit foo-2.0 and changing the value of the public field.

 '''

-The published image will be private by default, meaning that LXD will not allow clients without a trusted certificate to see them.
-If the image is safe for public viewing (i.e. contains no private information), then the 'public' flag can be set, either at publish time using or after the fact using lxc image edit foo -2.0 and changing the value of the public field.